Timdeltrap/Les_Sons/README.md

 ## Getting started
 1. Download the project repository from this github page.
 2. Make sure to download and install Cycling74's Max or Max runtime from https://cycling74.com/downloads
-3. Start the program by clicking on LesSonsV3.mxf in the */Les_Sons-main* folder
+3. Start the program by clicking on LesSonsV3.mxf in the *../Les_Sons-main* folder
 4. When Les_Sons is starting a prompt will ask you to select a folder.
-To start with the example sounds of electric shavers select the */Les_Sons-main/features samples* folder within the Les_Sons main folder (To use your own samples new samples can be added to the features samples folder)
+To start with the example sounds of electric shavers select the *../Les_Sons-main/features samples* folder within the *../Les_Sons-main* folder
+   (To use your own samples new samples can be added to the features samples folder)
-5. If needed put the max patch in presentation mode
+6. If needed put the max patch in presentation mode
-6. You can now start using Les_Sons!
+7. You can now start using Les_Sons!

 To help you getting started it is recommended to watch the Les_Sons tutorial video below.
 Clicking on the picture will bring you to the actual youtube video.